Mountain biking: Protective gear

 Protective gear cannot provide immunity against injuries.
 For example, concussions can still occur despite the use of helmets, and spinal injuries can still occur with the use of spinal padding and neck braces.
 The use of high-tech protective gear can result in a revenge effect, whereupon some cyclists feel safe taking dangerous risks.

 Because the key determinant of injury risk is kinetic energy, and because kinetic energy increases with the square of the speed, effectively each doubling of speed can quadruple the injury risk.
 Similarly, each tripling of speed can be expected to bring a nine-fold increase in risk, and each quadrupling of speed means that a sixteen-fold risk increase must be anticipated.

 Higher speeds of travel also add danger due to reaction time.
-Because higher speeds mean that the rider travels further during his/her reaction time, this leaves less travel distance within which to react safely.
+Because higher speeds mean that the rider travels further during their reaction time, this leaves less travel distance within which to react safely.
 This, in turn, further multiplies the risk of an injurious crash.

 In general, although protective gear cannot always prevent the occurrence of injuries, the use of such equipment is appropriate, as is maintaining it in serviceable condition.
 Because mountain biking takes place outdoors, ultraviolet radiation from sunlight is present, and UV rays are known to degrade plastic components.
 Accordingly, and as a rule of thumb, a bicycle helmet should be replaced every five years, or sooner if it appears damaged.
 Additionally, if the helmet has been involved in an accident or has otherwise incurred impact-type damage, then it should be replaced promptly, even if it does not appear to be visibly damaged.

 Categories

 Cross-country cycling

 Cross-Country (XC) generally means riding point-to-point or in a loop including climbs and descents on a variety of terrain.
-A typical XC bike weighs around 9-13 kilos (20-30 lbs), and has 0–125 mm of suspension travel front and sometimes rear.
+A typical XC bike weighs around 9–13 kilos (20–30 lbs), and has 0–125 mm of suspension travel front and sometimes rear.
 Cross country mountain biking focuses on physical strength and endurance more than the other forms, which require greater technical skill.
 Cross country mountain biking is the only mountain biking discipline in the Summer Olympic Games.

-All-mountain/Enduro
+Trail

+Trail bikes typically have front suspension travel of 120-130mm, they do not commonly have rear suspension.
+They are mostly used for recreation not formal competitions.

+All-mountain

+All-mountain bikes typically have front suspension travel of 140-150mm.
+They are less focused on speed and stability when riding down hills than enduro bikes, thereby increasing efficiency when riding up hills.